 A chemical dictionary file for compounds of biomedical and regulatory interest.
 Records include CAS Registry Numbers and other identifying numbers, molecular formulae, generic names, trivial names, other synonyms, MeSH headings, and file locators which lead users to other NLM files.

 Covers fiction and nonfiction works, story collections, picture books, and magazines recommended for readers in preschool through sixth grade.
-Professional literature for children’s librarians—both periodicals and books—is also covered.
+Ideal collection development, readers’ advisory and curriculum support resource for educators and librarians who work with elementary students.
+Professional literature for children’s librarians, including periodicals and books, is also covered.

 CINAHL covers the literature related to nursing and allied health fields, which include physical and radiologic therapy; cardiopulmonary, medical and laboratory technology; occupational therapy; radiologic technology; social assisting; the physician's assistant; surgical technology; and health education.
 CINAHL subject headings reflect the terminology used by nursing and allied health professionals, and approximately 70% of CINAHL headings also appear in MEDLINE.

-Database of nursing and allied health journals with additional materials that include nursing dissertations, conference proceedings, evidence-based care sheets, audiovisuals, and continuing education modules.
+Supports multiple Research Clusters.
+Provides full text for nursing and allied health journals indexed in CINAHL Plus.
+Additional materials include full-text evidence-based care sheets, quick lessons and continuing education modules.

-Bibliographic access to all publications of the American Society of Civil Engineers -- journals, conference proceedings, books, standards, manuals, magazines, and newspapers.
-Subject areas include aerospace engineering, architectural engineering, bridges, cold regions, computer practices, construction, earthquake engineering, engineering mechanics, environmental engineering, forensic engineering, geotechnical engineering, highways, hydrology, hydraulics, materials engineering, structural engineering, urban planning, water resources, and waterway, port, coastal and ocean engineering.
-Years of Coverage: 1970 - Current
+Supports multiple Research Clusters.
+Bibliographic access to all publications of the American Society of Civil Engineers.
+Topic include: architectural engineering, computer practices, construction, earthquake engineering, engineering mechanics, environmental engineering, geotechnical engineering, hydrology, hydraulics, materials engineering, structural engineering, water resources, coastal and ocean engineering.
+Content spans 1970 – Present.

-Streaming video of performances of including performances by leading orchestras, chamber music, oratorio, and solo performances, along with master classes and interviews with master teachers from around the world.
-Includes historical figures.
+Contains streaming video of performances by leading orchestras, chamber music, oratorio, and solo performances, along with master classes and interviews with teachers from around the world.
+Approximately 1,500 available performances totaling 1,000 hours available.
+Includes musical historical figures.

-Includes tracks of classical music recordings for listening, browsing, and searching, benchmarked against the Music Library Association's listing of essential sound recordings.
-Also includes program notes, composer biographies, and images cross-referenced to the recordings.
+Includes tracks of classical music recordings for listening, browsing and searching, benchmarked against the Music Library’s Association’s listing of essential sound recordings.
+Includes program notes, composer biographies, and images cross-referenced to the recordings.
 Recommended playlists are presented by themes and categories.
-Years of Coverage: Medieval to current
+Access is limited to 3 users at a time.
+Content spans: Medieval - Current.

 Access is limited to 3 users at a time.